carwow/elm-slider/README.md

 ## Live demo

-You can check out the single and double sliders on [carwow's live styleguide](https://styleguide.carwow.co.uk/range_slider)
+You can check out the single and double sliders on this [demo on Ellie](https://ellie-app.com/bQyC4hkW3dra1)

 ## Usage